 The number one tool you need to tell if your dog is sick is knowing how your dog acts when he’s healthy.
 As fur parents, we have a huge repository of information on our dogs like for example how much they eat, how often they potty, where they like to hang out, how much they sleep.
 We know how to tell if they’re excited or scared or tired.

-This seemingly useless information becomes very important when you’re trying to find out if something is wrong with your dog.
+This seemingly useless information becomes crucial when you’re trying to find out if something is wrong with your dog.
 Now that you have a baseline for your dog’s “normal”, it is easier to tell when something is off.

 Sickness Manifests As Change

 A disease is a condition wherein the normal function or structure of the body is impaired.
-Something about your dog will definitely change.
-It may be sudden, it may be gradual, but it is definitely there.
+So if your dog is sick, something will definitely change.
+It may be unexpected, it may be gradual, but it is unquestionably there.
 All you need to do is notice it.

 Changes In Behavior